Luo-hongyi/CS415-MP2-AL/README.md

 # Overview

-This game is an open-world adventure where players are tasked to explore an island, collect gems, and combat enemies.
+This game is an open-world-like adventure where players are tasked to explore an island, collect gems, and combat enemies.
 The ultimate objective of the game is to collect a specified number of gems while preserving the player's health status.

 # Map and Character

-The game features an open-world map, representing an island amid the ocean, encompassing diverse terrains such as grasslands, forests, hills, and mountains.
+The game features an open-world-like map, representing an island amid the ocean, encompassing diverse terrains such as grasslands, forests, hills, and mountains.
 The intricacy of this map provides players with a 5 to 10 minutes exploration experience.

 The player's character has the ability to run, jump, and fly, which offers players to explore the map.